 Hyperbiotics toothpaste keeps your gums, teeth and immune system in tip top condition thanks to its quality ingredients.
 With none of the negative ingredients which can damage your health – such as preservatives, artificial flavours and colours, SLS, foaming agents, fluoride or Triclosan – this toothpaste whitens your teeth in a natural way with activated coconut charcoal, the best purifier in nature.

 Eliminating stains like tobacco, wine and coffee, this charcoal toothpaste balances the pH balance in the mouth to reduce the growth of bacteria and contains L. paracasei organic coconut oil as well as xylitol to boost the flora that promotes a healthier mouth.
 Natural and great-tasting, this toothpaste is safe for everyone to use and contains no sugar, making it a better choice for the whole family.
+If you are struggling with bad breath, make sure you also read our mouthwashes review.

 - Weight12 ounces